bbuie/code_snippets/docker/docker/README.md

     1. Open Google Chrome (or another web browser)
     1. Visit your local_development_url
     1. Expect to see a login form

+##Steps to download code unique to this repository

+1. Add repository specific steps here if any.

 ##Troubleshooting this repository